makwaijun/personalwebpagev2/content/blog/post4.md

 ## Third Country Central

 It makes sense to describe Third Culture Kids as being in a world of their own.
-A priveleged exposure to a diverse range of cultures but unified by the commmon hobbies at that age.
+A privileged exposure to a diverse range of cultures but unified by the common hobbies at that age.
 Video games do not discriminate.

-My accent evolved from an Aussie one to a blend.
-A hint of Aussie remained, but with an infusion of American; a sprinkling of British pronounciation (To-mah-toes.
+My accent evolved from an Aussie one to a blended one.
+A hint of Aussie remained, but with an infusion of American, with a sprinkling of British pronunciation (To-mah-toes.
 Please).
-Looking back to the cultral smorgasbord that were my peers, I would struggle to pin down any consistent accent.
+Looking back to the cultural smorgasbord that were my peers, I would struggle to pin down any consistent accent.

-As the tepid teenage dance with identity faded away, I think many adapted in different ways.
+As the tepid teenage dance with identity faded away, I think many of my peers adapted in different ways.

 Some doubled down on their cultural heritage, reconnecting through family.
 Some reassimilated themselves in the cultures they left far behind.
 Some adapted quickly and anchored themselves on their adopted locations post-university.